 - Wearing gloves if you are in contact with a person with MRSA.
 This does not mean if you are just talking to someone though.

-- Avoiding sharing towels, face cloths, etc with people who have MRSA.
+- Avoiding sharing towels, face cloths, etc, with people who have MRSA.

-What is the treatment of MRSA infections?
+What is the treatment for MRSA infections?

 MRSA infections are usually treated with antibiotics.
 (Boils or collections of pus (abscesses) caused by MRSA may only need to be drained and may not need antibiotics.)
 However, the choice of antibiotic is limited, as most antibiotics will not work.
 Many MRSA infections can only be treated with antibiotics that need to be given directly into a vein.
 The course of treatment is often for several weeks.
 Also, the risk of side-effects with the limited choice of antibiotics is higher than the more usual antibiotics which are used to treat non-MRSA infections.